What Can Airport Scanners See In Luggage – You Might Be Surprised

 The 2 types of Ionized scanners are:

 • Ionizing Radiation Machines: These machines harness energy potent enough to dislodge electrons from atoms.
-They play a crucial role in answering the question, “What can airport scanners see in luggage?”.

 • Backscatter Passenger Scanners: Primarily used to identify threats like weapons, these machines use low-energy x-rays that reflect back to the device.